Huey-Magoos-IT/magooos-site/memory-bank/progress.md

 - Added user assignment dialog for assigning LocationAdmin users to groups
 - Updated API slice with new endpoints for groups and locations
 - Added access control utilities for location-based permissions
+- Enhanced GroupCard component with improved styling and user management
+- Added user removal functionality to groups
+- Added Groups link to the sidebar for admins and location admins

 #### New Roles
 - `LOCATION_ADMIN`: Can manage users within their assigned group